openSUSE/ap4rc/README.md

 Copy `config.inc.php.dist` to `config.inc.php` and modify it as necessary.
 Alternatively, you can also include changed settings in the main Roundcube configuration file `config/config.inc.php`.

-Don't forget to enable the lastlogin plugin within the main Roundcube configuration file `config/config.inc.php`.
+Don't forget to enable the ap4rc plugin within the main Roundcube configuration file `config/config.inc.php`.

 ## Settings: